The houseless vs the settlement: interview with Willamette Week

 I have basically tried to engage [Dr Marisa Zapata] over a long period of time.
 I just got scorned and burned over and over again, and I would say, publicly attacked like to the verge of slander or libel.
 Like she’s made public statements, multiple people have immediately written and said, did you hear what she just wrote?

 I think one of the really interesting things is, is both sides of this debate are sort of they’re arguing a moral standpoint.
 You know, they’re the Meieran side is more arguing, like we have a humanitarian crisis right now, and we’re not providing housing options right now,

 Which is generally my view too, by the way.

 Right.
 Right.
 And then the long term people are more saying, well, it’s business interests that want to get rid of the camps and they don’t care about the people and they don’t care about sustainable long term shelter.

 This is interesting to me that they’re both like kind of going after each other with moral arguments.
-And then I wanted to ask you, is there there is this and your friends refer to it as like a false dichotomy or almost like a fabricated dichotomy as it’s either long term or short short term and there’s.
+And then I wanted to ask you, is there a false dichotomy or almost like a fabricated dichotomy, as if it’s either long term or short short term?

 We’re always in the “middle ground” really

 I absolutely do think there is a middle ground, and I would even go so far as to say the reality is we are always in the middle ground.
 We have to be, there’s no alternative, because we’re always doing something now.

 And I think that’s true in homelessness response.
 That’s true in life.
 That’s true in housing and planning.
 And it’s just the most fundamental thing of policymaking and planning, right?
 You can’t only plan for the future.
 And if you’re only responding to the present, you’re doing no planning.